papa-smurf/Gargul/README.md

 # Gargul
 Looting made easy!
 If you use MS>OS (+1), soft-reserves, thatsmybis or simply want to auto-loot everything, so you can zug on, then look no further!
 Gargul can completely eliminate the need for group-loot if set up properly, check PackMule for more info (`/gl pm` in-game).

+Check https://www.curseforge.com/wow/addons/gargul/screenshots to see what it looks like!

 ## Does everyone in the raid need Gargul?
 No!
 For 99% of the features, only the loot master needs Gargul.